 We consider the three-stage two-dimensional bin packing problem (2BP) which occurs in real-world applications such as glass, paper, or steel cutting.
-We present new integer linear programming formulations: Models for a restricted version and the original version of the problem are developed.
-Both involve polynomial numbers of variables and constraints only and effectively avoid symmetries.
+We present new integer linear programming formulations: models for a restricted version and the original version of the problem are developed.
+Both only involve polynomial numbers of variables and constraints and effectively avoid symmetries.
 Those models are solved using CPLEX.
-Furthermore, a branch-and-price (B&P) algorithm is presented for a set covering formulation of the unrestricted problem.
-We consider stabilizing the column generation process of the B&P algorithm using dual-optimal inequalities.
+Furthermore, a branch-and-price (B&P) algorithm is presented for a set covering formulation of the unrestricted problem, which corresponds to a Dantzig-Wolfe decomposition of the polynomially-sized model.
+We consider column generation stabilization in the B&P algorithm using dual-optimal inequalities.
 Fast column generation is performed by applying a hierarchy of four methods: (a) a fast greedy heuristic, (b) an evolutionary algorithm, (c) solving a restricted form of the pricing problem using CPLEX, and finally (d) solving the complete pricing problem using CPLEX.
-Computational experiments on standard benchmark instances document the benefits of the new approaches: The restricted version of the ILP model can be used for quickly obtaining nearly optimal solutions.
+Computational experiments on standard benchmark instances document the benefits of the new approaches: The restricted version of the integer linear programming model can be used to quickly obtain nearoptimal solutions.
 The unrestricted version is computationally more expensive.
 Column generation provides a strong lower bound for 3-stage 2BP.
 The combination of all four pricing algorithms and column generation stabilization in the proposed B&P framework yields the best results in terms of the average objective value, the average run-time, and the number of instances solved to proven optimality.